Student Status

 6. Self Employed Students:

-1. They work an average of twenty hours each week; and
+1. Work an average of twenty hours each week; and

 7. Care for a dependent person in the AU:

-In order for a client to be an eligible student based on their need to provide care for a dependent member of the AU, the client must be responsible for more than half of the care.
+To be considered an eligible student based on need to provide care for a dependent member of the AU, the client must be responsible for more than half of the care.

 8. Income-in-kind:

-Income-in-kind is not considered payment for work and cannot be used to establish hours of workweek.
+Income-in-kind isn't considered payment for work and can't be used to establish hours of workweek.

 EXAMPLE